H.R.192 - Trans-Sahara Counterterrorism Partnership Program Act of 2020116th Congress (2019-2020)

 Summary: H.R.192 — 116th Congress (2019-2020)All Information (Except Text)

-Trans-Sahara Counterterrorism Partnership Act
+Trans-Sahara Counterterrorism Partnership Program Act of 2020

-The Department of State, in consultation with the Department of Defense and the U.S. Agency for International Development, shall establish the partnership, which must coordinate all U.S. programs in North and West Africa related to various counterterrorism activities, such as building foreign-military capacity, enhancing border security, promoting youth employment, and supporting independent media to counter terrorist propaganda.
+The Department of State, in consultation with the Department of Defense and the U.S. Agency for International Development, shall establish the partnership program, which must coordinate all U.S. programs in North and West Africa related to various counterterrorism activities, such as building foreign-military capacity, enhancing border security, promoting youth employment, and supporting independent media to counter terrorist propaganda.

 The State Department shall notify Congress before obligating funds for such programs, and must submit annual reports about program activities.